catinprogress/SOFT3202/A1/URS.md

 - Given that I have entered a valid GitHub repository name (i.e. URL), when I request contributor rankings, the system must display results within 5 seconds under normal conditions.

 ### (b) Filter Contribution Rankings by Time Periods
-- Given that I have entered a valid GitHub Repository name (i.e. URL) and specific time period to filter results by, when I request contributor rankings, the system must display contributor rankings based only on contributions made to the repository during the selected time period.
+- Given that I have entered a valid GitHub repository name (i.e. URL) and specific time period to filter results by, when I request contributor rankings, the system must display contributor rankings based only on contributions made to the repository during the selected time period.
 - Given that there exists a time period where no contributions were made to the repository, when I request contribution rankings for that time period, the system must notify me with an appropriate message and allow me to enter a different time-based filter.
-- Given that there exists a time period where multiple contributors made the exact same number of commits to the repository, when I request contributor rankings, the system must display all equally active contributors with the same ranking.
+- Given that there exists a time period where multiple contributors made the exact same number of commits to the repository, when I request contributor rankings for that time period, the system must display all equally active contributors with the same ranking.
 - Given that there exists a repository with no contributions, when I request contributor rankings, the system must notify me with an appropriate message and allow me to enter a different repository name.
 - Given that the GitHub API rate limit has been exceeded, when I request contributor rankings, the system must notify me with an appropriate message and allow me to access the repository data when the rate limit resets.
-- Given that there exists a private organisation that I am not authorised to access, when I request contributor rankings, the system must prevent access and notify me with an appropriate message before allowing me to enter a different URL/authentication token.
+- Given that there exists a private organisation that I am not authorised to access, when I request contributor rankings, the system must prevent access and notify me with an appropriate message before allowing me to enter a diferent URL/authentication token.
 - Given that I have attempted to log into the tool using incorrect GitHub credentials, when the system authenticates my username and password, the system must prevent access and notify me with an appropriate message.
 - Give that I have entered a non-existing GitHub repository name (i.e. URL), when I request contributor rankings, the system must notify me with an appropriate message and allow me to enter a different repository name.
 - Given that I have entered a valid GitHub repository name (i.e. URL) and time period to filter results by, when I request contributor rankings, the system must display results within 5 seconds under normal conditions.